 In short, we want to rethink assessment as a means, not an end—a means to expand equity and close opportunity gaps, to inspire student, educator and parent/caregiver engagement, and to promote a more holistic view of student learning.

-To learn more about our vision for next-generation assessments and guiding principles, download the whitepaper Now is the Time to Reimagine Assessments and let us know what you think.
+To learn more about our vision for next-generation assessments and guiding principles, read our white paper Now is the Time to Reimagine Assessments and let us know what you think.
 We look forward to beginning a robust discussion over the future of assessment.
 American education depends upon it.